 The bad news: you may have a bit of work to do.

 Getting leather wet is usually not as damaging as letting it become too dry.

 If your boots got really wet, have now dried, and you don’t see any watermarks or salt stains, yay.
 If they are relatively clean, just wipe them with a damp cloth to remove any lingering grit.
-If they are smooth leather (not suede), condition and waterproof them with a light coat of MooBuzz.
-Let the MooBuzz absorb completely then wipe off any excess.
+If they are smooth leather (not suede), condition and waterproof them with a light coat of MooBuzz® All-Natural Leather Protection.
+Let the it absorb completely then wipe off any excess.
 If your boots are suede, brush well with a suede brush and treat them with silicone-free water and stain protector made for use on suede.
 Boom, you’re done.
 Go have fun.

 Once you have washed your boots, it’s time to dry them.

 Rules: Lots of air.
 No heat.